AngryProgrammerInside/InstallAgent/ReadMe.md

 # Preparation

-## 1 - Update the Partner Configuration
+## 1 - Updating the Partner Configuration

 **The developers recommend editing the Partner Configuration (PartnerConfig.xml) with Visual Studio Code, however feel free to use your favorite text editor that supports "UTF-8 w/ BOM" Encoding.**

 Open **PartnerConfig.xml** to begin.
 This **Partner Configuration** is your one-stop shop for configuring the **Deployment Package.** Enter data for each value between the relevant XML Tags (many values are already assigned Defaults to serve as an example).
 Information about the Expected Format and Purpose of each Configuration Value is contained above each value itself.
 Consider the table below a desk reference.

+In normal circumstances you would configure values like Service Behavior and Script Behavior, then the rest will be updated/injected via the provided AMPs.

 | Category | Value Name | Default Value | Mandatory | Purpose |
 | -------- | ---------- | ------------- | --------- | ------- |